 At least two hours of general orientation training shall be devoted to the topic of dementia and cognitive impairments.
 All curricula for training related to dementia shall reflect current standards of practice and care.

-In addition to the requirements relative to the general orientation set forth in 651 CMR 12.07(1)(a) through (m), all personnel providing Personal Care Services shall receive at least one additional hour of orientation devoted to the topic of Self-administered Medication Management provided by a nurse.
+In addition to the requirements relative to the general orientation set forth in 651 CMR 12.07(1)(a) through (p), all personnel providing Personal Care Services shall receive at least one additional hour of orientation devoted to the topic of Self-administered Medication Management provided by a nurse.

-Both the Residence Manager and Service Coordinator shall receive an additional two- hour training devoted to dementia care topics.
+Both the Executive Director and Resident Care Director shall receive an additional two- hour training devoted to dementia care topics.

 A Residence may include the use of techniques such as the shadowing of more experienced employees during the first five days of an employee's tenure.

 Orientation for Staff Working within Special Care Residences.
-In addition to completing requirements for general orientation as set forth under 651 CMR 12.07(1)(a) through (m), all new employees who work within a Special Care Residence and have direct contact with Residents must receive seven hours of additional training on topics related to the specialized care needs of the Resident population (e.g., communication skills, creating a therapeutic environment, interpreting manifestations of distress, decisional capacity, sexuality, family issues, and caregiver support).
+In addition to completing requirements for general orientation as set forth under 651 CMR 12.07(1)(a) through (p), all new employees who work within a Special Care Residence and have direct contact with Residents must receive seven hours of additional training on topics related to the specialized care needs of the Resident population (e.g., communication skills, creating a therapeutic environment, interpreting manifestations of distress, decisional capacity, sexuality, family issues, and caregiver support).

+Training for Employees Supporting Basic Health Services.

+Prior to providing Basic Health Services to Residents, all Clinical Professionals employed by Residences certified to provide Basic Health Services to Residents must receive a minimum of two (2) hours of training designed to ensure employee understanding and competency with the provision of Basic Health Services to Residents, including the Residence’s Basic Health Services operating plan, policies and procedures concerning Basic Health Services, and the requirements of 651 CMR 12.00.

+On an ongoing basis, all Personal Care Staff employed by Residences certified to provide Basic Health Services must receive two (2) hours of training every twelve (12) months.
+The training must be designed to ensure that the Personal Care Staff understand the Basic Health Services provided, understand the Residence’s policies and procedures concerning Basic Health Services, understand how to provide Resident care in coordination with Basic Health Services, and how to report changes in a Resident’s condition to a licensed nurse or other Clinical Professional.

+All completed trainings must be documented and maintained in the employee’s personnel file.

-Ongoing In-service Education and Training.
+Ongoing In-Service Education and Training.

 A minimum of ten hours per year of ongoing education and training is required for all employees, with at least two hours on the specialized needs of Residents with Alzheimer's disease and related dementia.
+The ongoing education and training must include the policies concerning smoking on the Residence’s premises, the proper use, maintenance and safety protocols concerning oxygen, and the disaster and emergency preparedness plan required pursuant to 651 CMR 12.04(12)(a).